Brighter economic news offsets Greek debt fears

 Sentiment also got a lift from data showing euro zone consumer prices fell more than expected in December, the start of a retreat from a November peak that could give the European Central Bank more room to cut interest rates as the economy heads for recession.

-The pan-European FTSEurofirst 300 index of top shares was up 0.8 percent at 1,033.97 points, its highest level since August 2011.
-Gains were led by car makers and mining companies.

-The MSCI world equity index gained by around 0.9 percent after rising in Asian trade on the Chinese data.
+European shares hit five-month highs after all the economic data, to be up 0.9 percent at 1,032.45 points.
+The MSCI world equity index gained by around 0.8 percent after rising during Asian trade on the Chinese data.

 DEBT FEARS LINGER